BosqueLanguage/BosqueCore/docs/language/expressions.md

 true || (1i / 0i == 1i) %% failure -- NOT short-circuited
 ```

--- In Progress --
+## Logical Implication `==>` operator (Top-Level Only)
 Bosque also has a logical implication operator `==>` which is short-circuited on the left side when it is `false`.
+This operator can only be used in top-level expressions for invariants, asserts, pre/post conditions.

 ```none
 true ==> true %%true